ishanjain18/MiniClip-Games/README.md

 - Clone/Download Repository.
 - Run prog.exe.

 Alternatively, run prog.py on a computer with the latest version of python3 installed along with other dependencies mentioned in the next section.
+(Again, this is optional.)

 # How it was created
 The program uses